-We continued to Ephrata municipal.
+We continued to location Ephrata municipal.
 An open field where two DC-3s were present.
 Next we headed for Spokane, passing Fairchild AFB, but didn’t stop.
 At Spokane international we noted some aircraft, but couldn’t photograph anything.
 Next stop Hayden, Idaho.
-The airport is also called place Coeur d’Arlene air terminal, a single Gulfstream was seen.
+The airport is also called location Coeur d’Arlene air terminal, a single Gulfstream was seen.

 N9752Z, Cessna 206

 The day wasn’t over yet, so we continued east.
-After stopping at Bison Range National Park we headed for place Missoula international airport.
+After stopping at Bison Range National Park we headed for location Missoula international airport.
 The smokejumpers of the US Forest Service have a base here and a beautiful Turbo Dakota was on the tarmac.
 A Carson S-61 was also present.